 Average Spread ($): The bid-ask spread dollar value averaged over the last 45 days.

 As you can see, ETF.com shows both median and average trading day measures, because ETFs are often inconsistent with how much they trade.
 Generally, the two median statistics aim to provide insight on what a normal trading day looks like for the ETF.
 Besides looking at the assets under management (AUM) for an ETF fund, these volume statistics will tell you how large and popular a particular fund is.
-Comparing these volume measures to similar funds tracking the same index will help you avoid investing in smaller funds that may be at more risk of closing, which as discussed before, can lead to unexpected taxes for investors.
+Comparing these volume measures to similar funds tracking the same index will help you avoid investing in smaller funds that may have a greater risk of closing, which as discussed before, can lead to unexpected taxes for investors.

 The difference between the NAV of an ETF and its market price is known as the "bid-ask spread."
 The higher the spread, the more the broker of the ETF makes.
 If you place a market order for an ETF, you'll buy the shares at the ask price (the higher price).
 If you then sell these ETF shares, you'd be selling at the bid price (the lower price).
 This difference can especially add up if we're buying multiple shares of an ETF.